edubruell/tidyllm/README.md

 At the moment `ollama()`, `chatgpt()` and `claude()` support real-time streaming of reply tokens to the console while the model works with the `.stream=TRUE` argument.
 This is not super useful in the context of  data-analysis centered workflows, but gives you slightly better feedback on how your model works.
 We recommend using non-streaming response for production tasks though.
 Error handling in the callback functions for streaming responses is implemented differently for each API and differs in quality at the moment.

-## Changes in the current development version 0.1.1
+## Changelog for current development version 0.1.2

+### Groq support for vision

+The `groq()` function now supports images.
+Since more modern models on groq, especially the ones with multimodal abilities do not support system prompts, the system role is deleted from groq api calls.

 ### JSON Mode Improvements